Today In History

 The priest who preached "When Adam examined and Eve span, who was then the gentleman?" died watching his own intestines burn.
 John Ball had stirred 100,000 peasants to march on London over a poll tax, demanding an end to serfdom.
 On July 15, 1381, he was executed in front of fourteen-year-old King Richard II at St Albans—hanged until nearly dead, then cut open while conscious.
 His body parts were sent to four different towns as warning.
 Within months, every concession Richard had promised the rebels was revoked.

-James Scott, Duke of Monmouth, knelt before the executioner at Tower Hill after his failed rebellion against King James II ended at the Battle of Sedgemoor.
-The headsman botched the execution, requiring five axe blows and a knife to sever Monmouth's head, an ordeal that horrified the crowd and became one of England's most notorious executions.
+James Scott, Duke of Monmouth, knelt before the executioner at Tower Hill after his rebellion against King James II collapsed at the Battle of Sedgemoor.
+The headsman Jack Ketch botched the execution so badly that it took five axe blows and a final cut with a knife to sever Monmouth's head, an ordeal that horrified onlookers and became one of England's most notorious public killings.
+The failed rebellion gave James II the pretext to expand royal authority, accelerating the crisis that led to his own overthrow three years later.

 Alexander Voznitsyn and Baruch Laibov faced execution by fire in St. Petersburg after Voznitsyn embraced Judaism with Laibov's guidance under Empress Anna Ivanovna's permission.
 This rare state-sanctioned conversion triggered a brutal public spectacle that cemented the Russian Empire's zero-tolerance policy toward religious apostasy, effectively ending any hope for official Jewish proselytization within its borders.